ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Ladies Should read Newspapers
-It is one great mistake in female educa­
-tion to keep a young lady’s time and at­
-tention devoted to only the fashionable
-liter.tureof tbeday.
-If you would qu^k
-ify her A&gt;« conversation, you must give
-nor something to ti.H. about &lt;nvc her
-• du. ati-1. &#x27;■ id
 ,r.. &lt; *&quot;°K L rgc her to read
 newspapers ami become familiar with tho
 present character and improvement of our